MuhammedBuyukkinaci/AWS-Notes/README.md

 ![EBS_storage](./images/020.png)

 14) AMI(Amazon Machine Image) is providing us with an OS.
-AMI can be public(ubuntu, centos) or private(an OS that a firm installed its own SaaS on top of it).
+AMI can be public(ubuntu, centos) or private(an OS that a firm installed its own SaaS on top of it) or custom.
+We can take snapshot of an EC2 instance and then create a custom image from this snapshot.
+Then, this custom image can be used to instantiate new VM's.
+Creating a custom Image & using it for new VM's is a commonly used practice in the industry.

 15) ENA means Enhanced Network Adapter.
 It is enabled or disabled.